"Horror Express" (1972) Review

 HORROR EXPRESS (1972) - Directed by Eugenio Martin

-Welcome once again to IT CAME FROM THE BARGAIN BIN, the column that brings you the finest B-Movies found on the cheap!
-Tonight's feature presentation, 1972's HORROR EXPRESS, is a long time public-domain favorite that actually manages to successfully combine period drama and gory brain-draining.
-I've been tripping over this flick in budget video bins since the VHS era, but never pulled the trigger on it till the DVD turned up at my local dollar store and I decided that I could no longer resist the allure of seeing Christopher Lee (Saruman!), Peter Cushing (Grand Moff Tarkin!) and Telly Savalas (KOJAK!) all in the same movie for a mere eight bits!
+1972's Horror Express is a long time bargain-video favorite that actually manages to successfully combine period drama and gory brain-draining.
+I've been tripping over this flick in budget bins since the VHS era, but never pulled the trigger on it till a DVD turned up recently at my local dollar store and I decided that I could no longer resist the allure of Christopher Lee (Saruman!), Peter Cushing (Grand Moff Tarkin!) and Telly Savalas (Kojak!) all in the same movie for a mere eight bits!

 Horror Express (also known by the much wordier title "Panic on the Trans-Siberian Express," for those of you who are keeping score) is a stylish Spanish-made cheapie that does a fine job of imitating the look and vibe of the classic Hammer Studio horror films of the '60s - right down to the casting of Lee and Cushing, who'd worked together in numerous Hammer productions.
 Horror Express opens in the snowy mountains of Manchuria circa 1906, where Lee's crusading scientist character discovers a frozen man/ape fossil deep in a cave.
 Believing it to be the "missing link," Lee packs his prize in a wooden crate and prepares to ship it back to England via the Trans-Siberian Express train.
 Needless to say, those plans quickly go awry before the train even leaves the station.
 Minor panic ensues when a nosy thief peeks into the crate while it's still on the train platform and instantly keels over dead with his eyes gone completely white.
 A crazed Rasputin-esque monk about to board the train declares this to be "The work of Satan!," which Lee of course dismisses as "nonsense."